everpeace/aws-kms-resource/README.md

 ```

 ## Source Configuration
+__CAUTION: I recommend you not to embed these aws api credentials in pipeline definitions.
+Beacause, if aws api credentials and cipher texts given, these information is not secure at all.
+Attaching InstanceProfiles to concourse worker are highly recommended.__
 * `aws_access_key_id`: *Optional.*  If not set, instance profiles are used when concourse worker runs on AWS.
 * `aws_secret_access_key`: *Optional.* If not set, instance profiles are used when concourse worker runs on AWS.
 * `aws_region`: *Optional.* Default value is `us-east-1`.